NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 Improved storage of epoch data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Change** Store epoch data as a series of tables to improve efficiency, usability and extensibility.
+**Change:** Store epoch data as a series of tables to improve efficiency, usability and extensibility.

-**Reason** In NWB 1.x Epochs are stored as a single group per Epoch.
+**Reason:** In NWB 1.x Epochs are stored as a single group per Epoch.
 Within each Epoch, the index into each TimeSeries that the Epoch applies to was stored as a single group.
 This structure is inefficient for storing large numbers of Epochs.